hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 and bales of cloth.
 The foodstuffs have been looted or eaten long ago and huge rats infest the rotting bales.
-Up the stairs are the dwelling quarters, solidly built of timber, although badly damaged you think you can still get up to them but you’ll need to tread with care!
+Up the stairs are the dwelling quarters, solidly built of timber, although badly damaged.
+You think you can still get up to them but you’ll need to tread with care!

 Inside you find several valuable objects which can be sold for